dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 ## Inference

-Gravsearch queries are understood to imply
+Gravsearch queries are understood to imply a subset of [RDFS reasoning](https://www.w3.org/TR/rdf11-mt/).
-[RDFS reasoning](https://www.w3.org/TR/rdf11-mt/).
 Depending on the triplestore being used, this may be implemented using the triplestore's own reasoner or by query expansion in Knora.

-This means that if a statement pattern specifies a property, the pattern will also match subproperties of that property, and if a statement specifies that a subject has a particular `rdf:type`, the statement will also match subjects belonging to subclasses of that type.
+Specifically, if a statement pattern specifies a property, the pattern will also match subproperties of that property, and if a statement specifies that a subject has a particular `rdf:type`, the statement will also match subjects belonging to subclasses of that type.